Sweatshop

-A sweatshop or sweat factory is a crowded workplace with very poor, socially unacceptable or illegal working conditions.
-Some illegal working conditions include poor ventilation, little to no breaks, inadequate work space, insufficient lighting, or uncomfortably/dangerously high or low temperatures.
-The work may be difficult, tiresome, dangerous, climatically challenging or underpaid.
-Workers in sweatshops may work long hours with unfair wages, regardless of laws mandating overtime pay or a minimum wage; child labor laws may also be violated.
+A sweatshop or sweat factory is a cramped workplace with very poor and/or illegal working conditions, including little to no breaks, inadequate work space, insufficient lighting and ventilation, or uncomfortably or dangerously high or low temperatures.
+The work may be difficult, tiresome, dangerous, climatically challenging, or underpaid.
+Employees in sweatshops may work long hours with unfair wages, regardless of laws mandating overtime pay or a minimum wage; child labor laws may also be violated.
 Women make up 85 to 90% of sweatshop workers and may be forced by employers to take birth control and routine pregnancy tests to avoid supporting maternity leave or providing health benefits.

-The Fair Labor Association's "2006 Annual Public Report" inspected factories for FLA compliance in 18 countries including Bangladesh, El Salvador, Colombia, Guatemala, Malaysia, Thailand, Tunisia, Turkey, China, India, Vietnam, Honduras, Indonesia, Brazil, Mexico, and the US.
+The Fair Labor Association's "2006 Annual Public Report" inspected factories for FLA compliance in 18 countries including Bangladesh, El Salvador, Colombia, Guatemala, Malaysia, Thailand, Tunisia, Turkey, China, India, Vietnam, Honduras, Indonesia, Brazil, Mexico, and the United States.
 The U.S. Department of Labor's "2015 Findings on the Worst Forms of Child Labor" found that "18 countries did not meet the International Labour Organization's recommendation for an adequate number of inspectors."

 Use of the term

-The phrase sweatshop was coined in 1850, meaning a factory or workshop where workers are treated unfairly, for example having low wages, working long hours, and in poor conditions.
-Since 1850, immigrants have been flocking to work at sweatshops in cities like London and New York for more than one century.
-Many of them worked in tiny, stuffy rooms that are prone to fire hazards and rat infestations.
-The term sweatshop was used in Charles Kingsley's Cheap Clothes and Nasty (1850) describing such workplaces create a ‘sweating system’ of workers.
-The idea of minimum wage and Labour's union was not developed until the 1890s.
+The phrase sweatshop was coined in 1850, meaning a factory or workshop where workers are treated unfairly, for example, by having low wages, working long hours, and living in poor conditions.
+Since 1850, immigrants flocked to work at sweatshops in cities like London, New York, and Paris for over a century.
+Many of them worked in tiny, stuffy rooms that were prone to fire hazards and rat infestations.
+The term sweatshop was used in Charles Kingsley's Cheap Clothes and Nasty (1850) describing how such workplaces create a ‘sweating system’ of workers.
+The idea of minimum wage and labour unions was not developed until the 1890s.
 This issue appears to be solved by some anti-sweatshop organizations.
-However, the ongoing development of the issue is showing a different situation.
-The phrase is still used in current times due to the fact that it is still used in a variety of countries around the world.
+However, the phrase is still used because sweatshops are still common in countries around the world.